flet-dev/website/docs/tutorials/trello-clone-trolli.md

 ## Data Access Layer and Customization <a name="data-access-layer"></a>
 Now that we have a basic layout and entities defined, let's add a few customization parameters to the app itself.
 Lets also take some time to create a basic data access interface.
 You can see the boiler plate for the interface and the in-memory implementation in the `data_store.py` and `memory_store.py` files respectively.
 This will make it easier for us to swap in some persistent storage solution in a future tutorial.

 Here is the updated main function.
-We can leverage Python's built in module pattern which will result in a single instance even with multiple module imports, and instantiate the memory store within the `memory_store.py` module and then import that variable to each class that needs to access its methods.
+We need to instantiate the `InMemoryStore` class within the main method so that each user session (i.e. each new tab using the app), has it's own version of the store.
+We'll then need to pass that store to each of the components that will need access to it.

 We'll also add a new font in an *assets* directory, which is specified in the named argument to the app function.